DELICATE: Diachronic Entity LInking using Classes And Temporal Evidence: Experimental Results

 \subsection{Explainability Analysis}

 Due to the importance of explainability and interpretability in NLP applications for the humanities, we further analysed the performance of DELICATE by adopting two standard statistical tests.
 More specifically, a permutation test was carried out on feature relevance in order to estimate the importance of each feature in leading the GBTs component to classify positive and negative candidates.
 Moreover, the point-biserial coefficient was used to analyse the degree of correlation between prediction scores of each model and the rate of true and false positives predicted in the ED task.

-The plots of the mean accuracy losses obtained after 30 permutation tests for DELICATE$_{ALL}$ are shown in Figure~\ref{fig:features}.
+The plots of the mean accuracy losses obtained after 30 permutation tests for DELICATE$_{GBT}$ are shown in Figure~\ref{fig:features}.
 As shown, vector-based similarity distances are the most important for the GBTs model, closely followed by string similarity ones, i.e., Levenshtein and Jaccard distances.
 Moreover, permutation tests show how time intervals have high relevance, being the fifth most important feature with a mean importance of $\approx$ 0.05.
 This suggests the relevance of temporal constraints in reducing the rate of false positives in historical texts.

+Table~\ref{tab:tab12} presents the point-biserial correlation between prediction scores and correct predictions for all ED models on ENEIDE.
+The strongest correlations are observed for DELICATE$_{GBT}$, which achieves 0.7973 on DZ and 0.6848 on AMD, indicating that the GBTs confidence scores are strongly associated with correct disambiguation decisions.
+This suggests that supervised methods, such as GBTs, despite having the disadvantage of requiring training data, produce more interpretable scores than the approaches based on language models, such as BLINK and mGENRE.

+Notably, DELICATE$_{GBT+LLM}$ and ChatEL exhibit substantially lower point-biserial correlations (0.5587 and 0.5142 on DZ; 0.3391 and 0.3054 on AMD, respectively) despite achieving competitive or superior accuracy on certain metrics.
+This suggests that, while incorporating an LLM can improve raw accuracy (particularly for NIL prediction), it may reduce the interpretability of the system's confidence measures.